My personal Central Park map: A complete guide to one of New York City’s most beloved sights!

 If you follow one of the paths to your left once you leave the Bethesda Fountain, you’ll soon reach the iconic Bow Bridge.
 This spot has got the perfect backdrop for your Central Park photos and is known for being very romantic.
 Last time I visited this bridge in the winter season, there was a man playing «Moon River» on his violin, which was so beautiful that it made me forget I was freezing my butt of.
 I mean THAT’S talent.

-7. My Favorite Picnic Spot
+7. The Most Picturesque Picnic Spot

 The lawn on the south west side of Bow Bridge, right below Cherry Hill, is my favorite picnic spot in Central Park.
 It is also perfect for photoshoots or just relaxing with a good book.